craigvantonder/main-sails/README.md

 I have modified it to use SASS, Jade and winston for file logging.

-There should be a blog post regarding this at http://gofwd.co.za/hoisting-the-main-sail/
+There should be a blog post regarding this at http://gofwd.co.za/hoisting-the-main-sail/ (site not launched yet)